contentful/create-contentful-extension/README.md

 Despite the fact that we encourage you to use React + Forma36 for building extensions, you can pick any framework and use it as you would use it with Parcel bundler.

 ## FAQ

+#### I want to use `test` environment for during the development.
+How can I set it up?

+Use `npm run configure` command.
+It asks what space and environment you'd like to use.
+The answers are saved in `.contentfulrc.json` file, located next to `package.json`.

+**Caution**: Do not commit `.contentfulrc.json` to your repository.
+It contains sensitive information and intended to be used only on your local machine.

 #### I use development mode but my extension is not showing up.
 What's wrong?